 To complete the doctoral degree, students must take a minimum of 18 credits, generally spread over three semesters, of ELAD 7000 Doctoral Dissertation.
 It is common for students to take more than these in order to complete the dissertation.
 ELAD 7000 allows students to work with their dissertation chair on a one-on-one basis.
 Each dissertation chair will have different guidelines and procedures for their students to follow.
 What a dissertation chair tells one student does not necessarily apply to other students with different dissertation chairs.
-Each dissertation chair determines how to assess the progress students are making on their dissertations.
+Each dissertations.
 Students who are deemed to not be making progress will receive a grade of "U" (unsatisfactory) instead of "PR" (making progress).
 Students who receive three "U" grades in ELA 6000 and ELA 7000 Doctoral Dissertation may be dismissed from the program at the request of the dissertation chair or Department Head.
 ELA 6000 and ELA 7000 hours are not available during the summer.
-Faculty members are on 9-month contract, and therefore, not on contract during the summer.